-Working Holiday Visas subclass 417
+Working Holiday Visas

-Subsequent Working Holiday Visa
+Working Holiday Visas

 - All visa conditions of your previous Working Holiday Visa subclass 417 have been complied with;

-- You have not yet turned 31.
+- They have not yet turned 31.

 - plant and animal cultivation;